How EdTech can help your online teaching initiatives in the midst of COVID-19.

 We understand that classrooms or lecture rooms provide a social component for students to excel while learning.
 With social distancing in place, students are isolated and left with extra responsibilities to tend to (most importantly the health and well-being of themselves and their family), and not all of them having access to a proper work-space.

 Kritik's gamification experience can be a flexible tool to use in classrooms.
 Students have the ability to communicate and collaborate with their peers even from a place of isolation, similar to social media by reviewing other submissions and providing feedback to assist one another to grow their learning in the course and boost learning opportunities.
 With consistent notifications and reminders, students will be up to date with activity progress and deadlines at their own pace.

 4. How to manage your time

 Current class schedules are inadmissible now.
 With students juggling multiple courses and responsibilities, it is important to establish a daily schedule with your students so they are fully aware of when to be 'online.'
 Be sure to include regular breaks as this will benefit both you and your students to maintain a healthy and well- balanced lifestyle.
 Roadblocks and adversity during this time is inevitable, so it is important that messages are relayed through multiple channels whether it be email, LMS or other tools.

 With administrative tasks and work piling up in addition to the pain and uncertainty of the past weeks, there is no doubt that professors will feel stressed.
-To alleviate some of this strain, Kritik can help by providing an automated grading process for consistent written feedback.
+Kritik can help instructors save time by providing an automated peer review process for consistent written feedback.
 Instead of having professors facilitate remote collaboration, Kritik can accomplish this as a standalone platform, as it incorporates evaluation and feedback-on-feedback assessment for every assignment.
 Students will have the opportunity to learn from one another and become stronger peer evaluators.
 Additionally, to help assist with any technical issues we have extended hours of customers support, with our customer service agents readily available on live chat, email and phone.